Fiducism

 Taoism

-The Taoist ideal of Wu Wei – acting through non-action or non-forcing action – finds its fiducist equivalent in the effortless cooperation of a perfectly coordinated trust network.
-One acts from an impulse of ease – be it rest, work on one's own project, or help from strangers.
-That is a basic principle of Fiducism.
+The Taoist ideal of Wu Wei – acting through non-action or non-forcing action – finds its Fiducist equivalent in the effortless cooperation of a perfectly attuned trust network.
+One acts from the impulse of ease – be it rest, work on one's own project, or help from strangers.
+This is a basic principle of Fiducism.

-The Fiducist Core: The Break with Tradition – Worldly Utility as Ethical Foundation
+The Fiducist Core: The Break with Tradition – This-Worldly Utility as an Ethical Foundation

-The analysis shows a striking agreement: The core values of Fiducism – truthfulness, reliability, reciprocity, care – are not new inventions.
+The analysis reveals a striking agreement: The core values of Fiducism – truthfulness, reliability, mutuality, care – are not new inventions.
 They form the ethical backbone of countless philosophical and religious traditions.

 But here the commonality ends.
 The decisive break with tradition lies in the source of moral obligation.

-In the previous systems, these values received their authority and normative weight from an external, often transcendent instance: A divine command, a cosmic principle, an abstract law of reason, or the authority of tradition and sages.
+In previous systems, these values derived their authority and normative weight from an external, often transcendent instance: A divine commandment, a cosmic principle, an abstract law of reason, or the authority of tradition and sages.
 One acted rightly to satisfy these external demands.

 Fiducism severs this connection.
-For it, the only source of obligation is the immediately experienceable, worldly utility.
-An action is not good because it corresponds to a divine law, but exclusively because it leads, in the empirically observable reality, to more prosperity, greater security, deeper satisfaction, and less friction for all involved parties.
+For it, the only source of obligation is the immediately experienceable, this-worldly utility.
+An action is good not because it corresponds to a divine law, but solely because it leads in the empirically observable reality to more prosperity, greater security, deeper satisfaction, and less friction for all parties involved.

-This radically pragmatic approach has a profound consequence: It transforms ethics from a belief into an experiential science.
-The truth of a fiducist action is measured not by its agreement with a doctrine, but by its results.
+This radically pragmatic approach has a profound consequence: It transforms ethics from a matter of faith into a science of experience.
+The truth of a Fiducist action is measured not by its conformity to a doctrine, but by its results.
 It is falsifiable.
 If an action considered trusting leads to harm and friction every time, the strategy must be adjusted – without having to carry the dogmatic burden of eternal truths.

 The result is a purely immanent, empirical, and pragmatic ethics.
-It offers a stable moral compass for a pluralistic world, as it can unite people of the most diverse ideological backgrounds on the basis of common desires (prosperity, security) without them having to give up their convictions.
+It offers a stable moral compass for a pluralistic world, as it can unite people of very different worldviews on the basis of common desires (prosperity, security) without them having to give up their convictions.
 The question is not whether one believes in it, but whether it works.

-The most fascinating confirmation for fiducist principles is found not in academic treatises, but in the narratives that dominate our collective imagination.
+The most fascinating confirmation of Fiducist principles is found not in academic treatises, but in the narratives that dominate our collective imagination.
 These stories reveal a deep cultural longing for the values of Fiducism – and an equally deep fear of their opposite.

 One Piece and the Straw Hat Pirates: The Fiducist Ideal in Pure Form